rzumer/Webbum/README.md

 # Webbum
 A VP8 (and possibly VP9) WebM video encoder.

+It is an interface for ffmpeg.

-Some indications to anyone trying to use this at this point:
+Some indications to anyone trying to use it at this point:
 * May be buggy or have lower quality output than expected
 * Very messy code (set for refactoring)
 * Missing some features (subtitle support)